google/orbit/CONTRIBUTING.md

 * Separated from subject line by blank line
 * Wrapped to 72 characters
 * Explain *what* and *why* rather than *how*
-* Add a `Test:` stanza describing how to test the change.
+* Add a Test: stanza describing how the change was tested.
 Examples may be `Test: run OrbitBaseUnitTests` or `Test: start orbit, capture, save, restart orbit, load capture, see that it did not crash`.
 * If possible add a `Bug:` stanza at the end of the commit message to link to existing bugs/issues.
 Make sure to include http:// - it helps tools recognize the link and let git log reader open it without copy and pasting it first.
 Example: `Bug: http://b/42`